Oregon Senators urge vote on permanent status for young immigrant 'dreamers'

 Merkley said:

-“DREAMers are members of virtually every community throughout our nation, and they are American in every way except for a piece of paper.

-“Today’s decision (by the court) should also be a stark reminder that DACA recipients’ fate never should have been at the whim of this president or this court in the first place.
-Leader (Mitch) McConnell must also act immediately to bring the Dream And Promise Act of 2019 to the floor and protect DACA recipients.”
+“Today’s decision (by the court) should also be a stark reminder that DACA recipients’ fate never should have been at the whim of this president or this court in the first place.”
+Wyden said:

 “These determined, inspiring, hard-working young people belong in America and deserve the protections promised to them by the U.S. government.